DerMitch-Attic/py-taggedcache/README.md

 py-taggedcache
 ==============

-A tag based cache system using on redis
+A tag based cache system using redis.
+See test.py for example usage.